 Web standards are a set of technologies from standards organizations.
 By using web standards developers can maximize the probability that sites work satisfactory in most browsers and environments, making web content as accessible as possible.

+As the web has evolved into an everyday tool for most citizens in just a decade, there are high demands for usability, security and accessibility.
 The web visitor could be using different browsers, computer platforms and various sizes of display resolution.
 There is also an increased usage of mobile phones, PDAs and screen readers.
 According to research conducted by Web Service Award, ten percent of the population in Sweden has a handicap that results in difficulties following a non-accessible web site.
 A lot of people would greatly benefit from the increased use of web standards.

 Desert road in Nevada The road to web standards can often be long.